 The catalog number stamped on the nameplates affixed to the outside of the doors of the pad-mounted gear is suffixed with letter-number combinations.
-These suffixes indicate the inclusion of options, such as key interlocks.
-Refer to Specification Bulletin 663A-31 for a complete listing of the available options for the switchgear.
+These suffixes indicate the applicable control equipment group (catalog number suffixes "-Y2" through "-Y7") and also designate the inclusion of optional features, such as key interlocks (catalog number suffix "-C1" "-C3," or "-C4").
+Refer to S&C Specification Bulletin 664-31 for a listing of the available control equipment groups and options for the gear.